Paul Bowles: 1931–1946: France and New York

 In Paris, Bowles became a part of Gertrude Stein's literary and artistic circle.
 On her advice, he made his first visit to Tangier with Aaron Copland in the summer of 1931.
 They took a house on the mountain above Tangier Bay.
 Bowles later made Morocco his full-time home, and it inspired many of his short stories.
 From Tangier he returned to Berlin, where he met British writers Stephen Spender and Christopher Isherwood.
 (Isherwood was reportedly so taken with him that he named a character Sally Bowles in his novel after him.)
-The next year, Bowles returned to North Africa, traveling throughout other parts of Morocco, the Sahara, Algeria, and Tunisia.
+The next year, Bowles returned to North Africa, traveling through other parts of Morocco, the Sahara, Algeria, and Tunisia.

 In 1937, Bowles returned to New York.
 Over the next decade, he established a solid reputation as a composer, collaborating with Orson Welles, Tennessee Williams, and others on music for stage productions, as well as orchestral pieces.

 In 1938, he married Jane Auer, an author and playwright.
 It was an unconventional marriage; their intimate relationships were reportedly with people of their own sex, but the couple maintained close personal ties with each other.
 During this time the couple joined the Communist Party of USA but soon left the organization after Bowles was ejected from the party.

 Bowles has frequently been featured in anthologies as a gay writer, although he regarded such categories as both absurd and irrelevant.
 After a brief sojourn in France, the couple were prominent among the literary figures of New York throughout the 1940s.
 They briefly lived in February House in late 1939, using burlesque dancer Gypsy Rose Lee's room while she was performing in Chicago, but clashed with Benjamin Britten over use of the piano for composing, and other housemates over their noisy bedroom fantasies.
 Bowles also worked under Virgil Thomson as a music critic at the New York Herald Tribune.
 His zarzuela, The Wind Remains, based on a poem by Federico García Lorca, was performed in 1943 with choreography by Merce Cunningham and conducted by Leonard Bernstein.
 His translation of Jean-Paul Sartre's play Huis Clos (No Exit), directed by John Huston, won a Drama Critic's Award in 1943.

 In 1945, Bowles began writing prose again, beginning with a few short stories including "A Distant Episode".
 His wife Jane, he said, was the main influence upon his taking up fiction as an adult, when she published her first novel Two Serious Ladies (1943).